trungle14/MrGreen-JekyllTheme/tabs/about.md

 <!-- {%- comment -%} Please delete below and place your page content here {%- endcomment -%} -->

 <!-- {%- include util/auto-content-generator.liquid -%} -->
 {{ "An analytics professional with 5+ years of work experience in banking/lending/consumer finance indsutry , in delivering data-driven actionable recommendations in consumer finance market leader.
-Proficient in building machine learning-based predictive models, business dashboards,complex data insights in a business-friendly language to ensure alignment and guide informed decision-making across departments\
+Proficient in building machine learning-based predictive models, business dashboards,complex data insights in a business-friendly language to ensure alignment and guide informed decision-making across departments.
+I am proficient in using SQL, R, Python, Spark, Google Cloud Platform (BigQuery, Vertex, LookerStudio), AWS (Sagemaker, EC2, S3).
 - [x]  My Educational background, Academic Achievements and Professional Journey can be found in [Achievement tab]('https://trungle14.github.io/tabs/about.html')
-- [x] My high-level portfolio you can be easily found it on Projects tab.
-For an in-depth view of my portfolio, please visit my GitHub repository
+- [x]  My high-level portfolio you can be easily found it on [Projects tab]('https://trungle14.github.io/tabs/projects.html').
+For an in-depth view of my portfolio, please visit my [GitHub repository]('https://github.com/trungle14')
-- [x] My personal thoughts and sharing about my industry can be also found here "}}
+- [x]  My personal thoughts and sharing about my industry can be also found in [Blog tab]('https://trungle14.github.io/tabs/blogs.html') "}}

 <!-- {{ website_info_text_second }} -->